rulingAnts/quickstart_android_pwa/CONTRIBUTING.md

-# Contributing to Wordlist Elicitation Tool
+# Contributing to Wordlist Elicitation Tool (PWA)

-Thank you for your interest in contributing to this project!
-This Flutter implementation aims to provide a simple, accessible tool for linguistic fieldwork.
+Thanks for your interest in contributing!
+This project is a browser-based PWA implemented with vanilla HTML/CSS/JS.
+Flutter/Dart is no longer used.

 ## Code of Conduct